pupilfirst/wd201-scripts/nodejs-deep-dive/milestone/README.md

 console.log(formattedItemsDueLater)
 console.log("\n\n")
 ```

-####  Please read the following notes:
+## Please read the following notes:

-1. For todos that are due today, do not show the date.
-For all other todos, show the date.
+1. For to-dos that are due today, do not show the date.
+For all other to-dos, show the date.
 2. Do not print anything (using  `console.log`  for example) in the code you write.
 All methods should just return a value - it is the calling code's responsibility to print to screen (like in  `console.log todos.toDisplayableList(laterdues)`).
-This means `toDisplayableList` should return a string that is printable.
+This means  `toDisplayableList`  should return a printable string.
 3. Do not implement any extra features since this makes grading your assignments difficult.
 For the given input, the output should be exactly as given in the assignment.
+4. Save the completed code using the template into a file named `index.js` for submission.
-4. Ensure proper naming and formatted code.
+5. Ensure proper naming and formatted code.

 Have fun!

+Your submission will be reviewed automatically using a test script.
+The conditions mentioned above should be followed exactly to ensure that these tests can identify the required functions and test the to-do application output.